TravelTimN/simon-game/README.md

 - If the player doesn't make a move within 3 seconds, a klaxon will sound to signify an error.
 This 3 second timer resets after each move.
 The level will repeat again at a slower playback speed only if *Strict Mode* is not active.

 **Automatic Console Shut-off**:
-- If the player does not interact with the game console for a consecutive 45 seconds, the game console will automatically shut itself off.
+- If the player does not interact with the game console for 45 consecutive seconds, the game console will automatically shut itself off.
 This 45 second timer does not apply when it is Simon's turn; this is to take in consideration when player's are at high levels and have made an error, Simon repeats the round at a slower speed, which nearly exhausts the entire 45 seconds of inactivity.

 **Winning Razz**:
 - If the player is successful enough to beat Simon's 31 levels, the traditional winning *'Razz'* will trigger.
 This is a combination of rapid pulses of the final color, mixed with a round of applause in order from Red, Yellow, Blue, Green on repeat, followed by the losing klaxon to signify the player has won the game!